 - Playing to Learn: Games in Education, Management, and Social Change (Sophomore - Senior)

-- Practice of Organic Agriculture: Spring, Summer (Freshmen - Senior)
+- Practice of Organic Farming: Spring, Summer (Freshmen - Senior)

 - Shipwrecked!
 Maritime Disasters and Their Lessons for Management (Freshmen - Senior)